geo-mac/Rioxx-development/webroot/content/profiles/v3-0-final/rioxxterms_record_public_release_date.md

 </rioxxterms:record_public_release_date>
 ```

-It is anticipated that in many circumstances `rioxxterms:record_public_release_date` will be captured and exposed in repository metadata prior to availability of related resources such as the "full text" for a publication; for example as the result of a delay in depositing the full text, or where it is under temporary embargo or temporary dark archiving.
+It is accepted that in some circumstances `rioxxterms:record_public_release_date` will be captured and exposed in repository metadata prior to the availability of related resources such as the "full text" for a publication; for example as the result of a delay in depositing the full text, or where it is under temporary embargo or temporary dark archiving.